Want to save money by basically doing nothing? Follow these ways to get a more energy efficient kitchen!

 By Nick Miles

 But eco warriors, fear not!
-There are still simple ways you can help save energy–and ultimately, money–in the kitchen: just follow these 10 simple ways to get a more energy efficient kitchen – but you don’t need to stop there.
+There are still simple ways you can get a more energy efficient kitchen.
+Just follow these 10 simple steps – but you don’t need to stop there.
 Why not try to make every room in your house more eco friendly?
 It will save power AND money!

-10 Ways to Get a More Energy Efficient Kitchen
+10 Ways To A More Energy Efficient Kitchen

 1. Put a lid on it

-Putting a lid on a saucepan really does save masses of energy.
+It’s a simple tip, but putting a lid on a saucepan really does help you have a more energy efficient kitchen.
 The lid stops all the steam you are creating from leaving the pan, and makes sure that heat is put to good use cooking the food.
 Some suggest it could cut the cost of cooking something on the hob by as much as 90%!
-That only works if you don’t overcook it and turn the heat down accordingly though.
+That only works if you don’t overcook it, and turn the heat down accordingly, though.

 2. Nuke it!